PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
-Events, as a natural consequence of their more decoupled nature, can prove more difficult to debug as time must be spent tracing the series of events that actions may initiate.
+Events, as a natural consequence of their more decoupled nature, can prove more difficult to debug as time must be spent tracing the series of cascading reactions that events may initiate.
 They also require adequate foresight, as designing an event system that must later be updated to account for previously unconsidered information will involve editing all listeners of that event and can become prone to bloating.
 </p>

 <p>
 ScriptableObjects, similarly, do possess some nuances that temper their immense utility.
 They can be, for one, somewhat deceptive with their durability.
 While they are more durable than a GameObject, they are still not entirely adequate for long-term storage of things like a save state.
 They are also prone to the methods of misuse that most centralizing design patterns can be.
-Similar to a singleton, they can, if used carelessly, lead to an overreliance on pseudo-global state as an easy solution to designing more complex channels of inter-object communication.
-Anecdotally, they can also simply be prone to corruption in certain Unity versions.
-It seems that, in some instances, the connection between the underlying script and the ScriptableObject asset can become disconnected, potentially losing the asset information.
+Similar to a singleton, they can, if used carelessly, lead to a proliferation of pseudo-global state as an easy solution to designing more complex channels of inter-object communication.
+Anecdotally, they also appear somewhat prone to corruption in certain Unity versions.
+It seems, in some instances, that the connection between the underlying script and the ScriptableObject asset can become disconnected, potentially losing the asset information.
 </p>

 <p>